IfazSheikh22/ifazsheikh22/README.md

 ## 🎓 About Me

-I'm a **BEng Electronic & Electrical Engineering graduate from the University of Huddersfield and EngTech from the Institution of Engineering and Technology**.
+I'm a **BEng(Hons) Electronic & Electrical Engineering graduate from the University of Huddersfield and EngTech from the Institution of Engineering and Technology**.

 As part of my degree, I completed an **Industrial Placement at Sellafield Ltd**, working on the **Electrical Distribution Network Upgrade Project** as a **Control & Electrical Design Engineer**.

 Some of the work I was involved in included:

-* ⚡ Developing **Protection Single Line Diagrams** and **Block Cable Diagrams** using AutoCAD
+* Developing **Protection Single Line Diagrams** and **Block Cable Diagrams** using AutoCAD
-* 🔌 Performing **cable calculations** for HV substations
+* Performing **cable calculations** for HV substations
-* 🛡️ Developing **cyber security justification reports** for protection relays
+* Developing **cyber security justification reports** for protection relays
-* 💻 Contributing to **Software Delivery Lifecycle** documentation for Programmable Electronic Systems
+* Contributing to **Software Delivery Lifecycle** documentation for Programmable Electronic Systems
-* 📊 Helping develop a **Risk Reduction Milestone Tool** to identify and track electrical project activities
+* Helping develop a **Risk Reduction Milestone Tool** to identify and track electrical project activities
-* 🏭 Working within an engineering environment where **safety, reliability, compliance, and quality** were key considerations
+* Working within an engineering environment where **safety, reliability, compliance, and quality** were key considerations

 This experience gave me a valuable insight into how engineering principles are applied to complex, safety-critical infrastructure.